Cambodia is such a wonderful country.

 Secret Flying is my number one flying trick and it’s rare for me to ever travel anywhere on a flight that wasn’t found through that website.
 It’s a flight deals site that shares some of the absolute best prices for airfare that’s recently gone on sale.
 It’s thanks to Secret Flying that I flew from Lisbon to Cape Town for €280 return, Rome to Japan for €350 return, London to Los Angeles for $120, and Singapore to London for $120.
 In short, regularly checking flights from your home country to Southeast Asia will help you save a lot of money.

 Keep in mind that it’s always far cheaper to fly into Phnom Penh than it is to Siem Reap, as everybody wants to set eyes on the temples of Angkor.
 When planning your trip, plan your itinerary to kick off in the capital, and it’ll help you save money on flights.
-I paid $100 to fly from Singapore to Phnom Penh via Siem Reap, and was shocked to see it cost $200 to fly on the exact same flight when finishing in Siem Reap.
+I paid $100 to fly from Singapore to Phnom Penh via Siem Reap, and was shocked to see it would cost $200 to fly on the exact same flight, finishing in Siem Reap.

 First, check Secret Flying deals to Southeast Asia as a whole from the U.S., Canada, Australia, or wherever else you’re from.
 You’ll likely be able to pick up a flight to somewhere within the continent — most likely Bangkok, Ho Chi Minh City, Kuala Lumpur, or Singapore — for as little as €350 return.
 From there, you can use Skyscanner to find flights to Cambodia.

 Of course, if Secret Flying doesn’t have any great deals showing or you want to get to Cambodia with the least amount of hassle, you can use Skyscanner from the get-go.
-After nine years of continuous travel, it’s my favourite way to search for flights, as I love that you can search for flights from an entire country to Cambodia and that you can search for travel dates across an entire month to ensure you’re flying on the cheapest days.
+After 10 years of continuous travel, it’s my favourite way to search for flights, as I love that you can search for flights from an entire country to Cambodia and that you can search for travel dates across an entire month to ensure you’re flying on the cheapest days.

 As always, the more flexible your plans, the easier you’ll find it to save money on flights.
 If you’re happy to fly into and out of different airports, you may be able to pick up a deal (flying into Phnom Penh and out of Siem Reap, for example), and if you’re happy to visit at any time of year, you’ll be able to pick and choose the best prices, too.